aws-amplify/docs/docs/start/getting-started/fragments/ionic/data-model.md

 # No
 ?
 Do you have an annotated GraphQL schema?
 # No
 ?
-Do you want a guided schema creation?
+Choose a schema template:
-# Yes
-?
-What best describes your project:
 # Single object with fields
 ?
 Do you want to edit the schema now?
 # Yes